rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 **That question is where threat hunting starts to overlap with detection engineering.
 Detection engineering is not just writing rules.
 It is the process of turning behavior, telemetry and context into something an analyst can act on.
 Threat hunters are useful in that process because they often see suspicious behavior before it becomes mature detection logic.**

 {{% notice info %}}
-The information herein are also relevant for SOC analysts.
+The information in this article is also relevant for SOC analysts.
 {{% /notice %}}

 ---